shinbunya/vewutils/README.md

 ### [VEW Processing (examples/vewprocessing/)](examples/vewprocessing/example.ipynb)

-This example demonstrates the complete workflow for processing Vertical Element Wall (VEW) in ADCIRC meshes using the `adcircutils.vewprocessing` module.
+This example demonstrates the complete workflow for processing Vertical Element Wall (VEW) in ADCIRC meshes using the `vewutils.vewprocessing` module.
 The process includes:
 - Converting VEW polylines to node strings
 - Adding VEWs to the mesh
 - Scraping VEWs from the mesh